 - Go to the cluster information page.

-- Log on to the EMR console.
-In the left-side navigation pane, click EMR on ECS.
+- Log on to the EMR on ECS console.

 - In the top navigation bar, select the region where your cluster resides and select a resource group based on your business requirements.

-- On the EMR on ECS page, click the ID in the Cluster ID column of the cluster that you want to view.
+- On the EMR on ECS page, find the desired cluster and click the name of the cluster in the Cluster ID/Name column.

 Access the web UIs of open source components